matthewnicotra/matthewnicotra.github.io/resources.md

   - DNA/RNA extraction

 #### 3D Printing

 As 3D printing has become more affordable, it has proven useful for customizing tools.
 We have included links to commonly printed objects in *Hydractinia* labs.
-If you have any objects to add to the tools, please contact [Matt](mln29@pitt.edu) to make your object available for others in the community to use!
-In addition, you can upload your object on Thingiverse and share it to the group for *Hydractinia* users.
   - [*Hydractinia* breeder box](https://www.thingiverse.com/thing:3661286)
   - *Hydractinia* rack
   - Dissection scope phone mount

+To design tools, there are many resources available.
+For beginners, one free tool for designing is [Tinkercad](https://www.tinkercad.com/) by Autodesk.
+Sign up for an account and complete the relevant lessons for using Tinkercad, then start desinging your own objects to fit your project.

+For 3D printers, there are many options.
+For beginners, an affordable model that the Nicotra Lab has used to successfully print objects is the [Creatlity Ender3](https://www.creality3d.shop/collections/3d-printer/products/creality-ender-3-3d-printer-economic-ender-diy-kits-with-resume-printing-function-v-slot-prusa-i3-220x220x250mm?gclid=Cj0KCQjw4dr0BRCxARIsAKUNjWQ0hkiY-iGsoG4UxhpPWiott2_UxzMN9TeDajRMs-Z9GxoJYvMpfFIaAl79EALw_wcB).
+A second and more expensive model that has been used to successfully print objects is the [Prusa i3 MK3](https://shop.prusa3d.com/en/3d-printers/180-original-prusa-i3-mk3-kit.html).
+Filament can be purchased from various vendors.
+The Nicotra Lab has purchased filament from MakerBot.

+To make your files available to the *Hydractinia* community, there is a group on [Thingiverse](https://thingiverse.com) called *Hydractinia*.
+If you have any objects that you think should be added to the quick links above, please contact [Matt](mln29@pitt.edu).

 #### Other Protocols